The key to successful trading, if you are new to forex, lies in choosing only one or two major currency pairs to trade.

 Most forex traders use technical analysis.
 In technical analysis, the charts supply plenty of data on what is happening to a specific currency pair, and in most instances, the fundamentals reflect in the charts.

 Many believe that a trader is only as good as the charting software employed as part of a trading system.
 There are excellent software charting tools on the market, and many can also plug into your brokers’ Electronic trader platform.
-Good charting software includes Trendspider, an AI-powered technical analysis tool, and TradingView, which provides cloud-based charting software that you can access from anywhere.
+Good charting software includes Trendspider, an AI-powered technical analysis tool, eSignal and TradingView, which provides cloud-based charting software that you can access from anywhere.
+For more information on the best technical analysis software including TradeView we provide more insight in our detailed software review guide.

 Online forex software available to suit all trading styles is why online forex trading has become so popular.
 From manual charting software to the growth in Expert Advisors, which help you trade using algorithms, the choice can appear overwhelming.